LelsersLasers/Minecraft/mc_raylib_cpp/README.md

 	- Unload models from GPU when not in view
 	- Store chunk block data as a list of indexes to a vector of blocks
 		- Avoids repeating/duplicating block info
+	- Block has array[6] of Vector2 texcoords (indexed by Dir) instead of getTexcoordsFn()/getTexcoords() ??
+	- Enhanced (range based) for loops??
+	- Global texture instead of per model?